-As part of the site selection process, AEMO draws upon a land use data to consider the viability of REZ locations for wind and solar farm development.
+As part of the site selection process, AEMO draws upon a land use dataset to consider the viability of REZ locations for wind and solar farm development.
 This dataset considers constraints across a range of categories such as environment complexity, cultural heritage, land planning, and proximity to airports and residential areas.
-Locations deemed unsuitable for development are ruled out prior to resource quality analysis.
+Locations deemed unsuitable for development (such as those that score poorly considering the above categories) are ruled out prior to resource quality analysis.